 Now, concerning today’s question about the New Testament believers (ekklesia) attending what are commonly called “worship services” in today’s christianese, the entire concept is found nowhere in all of scripture.
 The NT scriptures are clear that the believers continued honoring the Father’s Sabbaths, and that is because the Father never changes.
 Nothing was ever taught to the believers that even remotely suggested a change in the ordained Sabbaths.

 Thus, what was commanded within the Ten Commandments, which was the physical covenant, has never changed.
-The believers knew that murder, adultery, lying, stealing, and coveting were all against the Father’s will, and also that His ordained days were never “un-ordained.”
+The believers knew that murder, adultery, lying, stealing, and coveting were all against the Father’s will for His adopted children, and also that His ordained days were never “un-ordained.”